GeoLarryLai/pyCoreRelator/FUNCTION_DOCUMENTATION.md

 **Returns:**
 - `tuple`: (target_data_filled, gap_mask) containing filled data and gap locations

-#### `process_and_fill_logs(data_config, ml_method='xgblgbm')`
+#### `process_and_fill_logs(data_config, ml_method='xgblgbm', n_jobs=-1, show_plots=True)`

 Process and fill gaps in log data using ML methods with fully configurable parameters.
 Orchestrates the complete ML-based gap filling process for all configured log data types.
+Supports parallel processing of multiple target logs with simple progress messages.

 **Parameters:**
-- `data_config` (dict): Configuration containing all parameters including data paths and column configurations
+- `data_config` (dict): Configuration containing:
+  - `column_configs`: Dictionary of data type configurations with depth_col
+  - `clean_file_paths`: Dictionary of input file directories by data type
+  - `filled_file_paths`: Dictionary of output file directories by data type
 - `ml_method` (str, default='xgblgbm'): ML method to use - 'rf', 'rftc', 'xgb', 'xgblgbm'
   - 'rf': Random Forest
   - 'rftc': Random Forest with Trend Constraints
   - 'xgb': XGBoost
   - 'xgblgbm': XGBoost + LightGBM ensemble
+- `n_jobs` (int, default=-1): Number of parallel jobs for processing multiple target logs
+  - -1: Use all available CPU cores (fastest, plots disabled)
+  - 1: Sequential processing with plots enabled (recommended for interactive use)
+  - n: Use n CPU cores (plots disabled)
+- `show_plots` (bool, default=True): Whether to generate and display plots during processing
+  - Works in both sequential and parallel modes using appropriate matplotlib backend
+  - Set to False to disable plotting for faster processing

 **Returns:**
 - None (saves filled data files and displays progress information)

+**Notes:**
+- Parallel processing is applied at the target log level, allowing multiple logs to be processed simultaneously
+- Each parallel job uses its own memory space
+- Progress is tracked with simple print messages: "[1/6] Processing Lumin...", "[2/6] Processing CT...", etc.
+- Plots work in both sequential and parallel modes using the Agg backend for parallel workers
+- For interactive use with plots: use n_jobs=1 or n_jobs=-1 with show_plots=True
+- For fastest batch processing without plots: use n_jobs=-1 and show_plots=False

 #### Helper Functions